 Date & Time: 26.
 April, 10.00 – 18.30

 Venue: Európa Pont, Millenáris, 1024 Budapest, Lövőház u.
 35.

 Guest of Honour nation: Norway – Norwegian Discourses

 First stage interview: 13.30 – 15.00

 You can find out about the participants and the detailed program here.

 Children Programs on the Festival

-Activities for children will also be available in the Children’s Lit Kingdom, or in the Millenáris Park.
+Many programs and activities await children in the Children’s Lit Kingdom, in the new National Dance Theatre of Millenáris Park.

 More than 300 new publishings, a host of international and local authors and around 350 cultural programs make the International Book Festival in Budapest a worthwhile event for both locals and tourists.